nazrulworld/plone.app.fhirfield/README.rst

 Disclaimer!!
 ============

-Do not directly access (get or set) field value from content object unless, you know, what you are doing.
+Do not directly access (get or set) field value from content object, unless you know, what you are doing.
 You should always use field accessor to get or set value (examples are bellow).
 Because our expected field value would be ``FHIRModel`` from https://pypi.org/project/fhir.resources/ but in zodb raw json string or gzip compressed bytes is stored and don´t worry about this complexity, Field accessor would take care for everything.